CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

     kubectl get service azure-vote-front --watch
     ```

 During deployment, you may see the **External-IP** showing as *Pending* - when this changes to an IP address, you can use **CTRL + C** to stop the watch process.
-The stopping process can take a few seconds to stop the script running.
+The stopping process can take a few seconds to stop the script from running.

    ![Output of kubectl get service](/media/IP.png "Output of kubectl get service")

 In our case, you can see that the service has been allocated the **192.168.0.152** IP address.
 Copy the IP Address to use in the next step.

-4. At this point, Open **Microsoft Edge** and navigate to the IP address that you have copied from previous step.
+4. At this point, open **Microsoft Edge** and navigate to the IP address that you have copied from the previous step.

     ![Azure vote app in Edge](/media/wenpage.png "Azure vote app in Edge")